huggingface/blog/optimizing-bark.md

 # Concluding remarks

-This notebook showcased a few simple optimization tricks that come bundled in the 🤗 ecosystem.
+This blog post showcased a few simple optimization tricks bundled in the 🤗 ecosystem.
 Using anyone of these techniques, or a combination of all three, can greatly improve Bark inference speed and memory footprint.

 * You can use the large version of Bark without any performance degradation and a footprint of just 2GB instead of 5GB, 15% faster, **using 🤗 Better Transformer and CPU offload**.